Welcome to Sideways

-Welcome to Sideways is the fifth studio album by British electronic duo Simian Mobile Disco, released on 11 November 2016.
+Welcome to Sideways is the fifth studio album by British electronic music duo Simian Mobile Disco, released on 11 November 2016.

 Recording

 After touring wrapped up for their previous album Whorl, the duo took a short hiatus in 2015.
 James Ford produced albums for Foals, Mumford & Sons, Florence & the Machine, the Last Shadow Puppets and Depeche Mode, while Jas Shaw built a new studio at his home in Kent and released a series of solo EPs born out of experiments in the studio.
 Shaw also continued DJing, "playing with more austere techno artists than we were with before".

 Ford and Shaw reconvened in early 2016 to work on new material, and announced a series of singles on their Delicacies label soon after.
 Initially the plan was to release four club-focused singles, totalling eight new tracks, though this was slightly revised following the completion of the album.
 Unlike previous Delicacies singles, the new material sees the band abandoning the tradition of naming their traditional techno tracks after exotic cuisine, "for the simple reason that we've pretty much run out of weird and wonderful food stuffs to steal names from.
 Instead, a semi-random automated process has been used to create the track names".
 In an interview with Lauren Laverne, the duo said they picked track titles primarily on how much they made them laugh, a continuation of lighthearted humour that has been a part of their act from the beginning.
 Laverne compared their naming process to William S. Burroughs' cut-up technique.

 The band set out on a DJ tour to support the new singles.
 In September, Shaw hinted at a new album during an appearance on George FitzGerald's BBC Radio 1 show, while premiering the Lena Willikens remix of "Far Away from a Distance".
 Soon after the band posted an hour-long mix on their SoundCloud account made up of tracks they were playing during their summer tour, which included four new SMD tracks.
 A week later they announced their fifth album, Welcome To Sideways.
 The nine-track album, like Delicacies from 2010, comes with a bonus mixed version which includes extra tracks and remixes.